NYCDOB/Facades/index.md

 <iframe width="100%" height="500" src="https://nycdob.github.io/Maps/Sidewalk_Sheds_Feb2017" frameborder="0"> </iframe>

-The following methodology was used to determine construction-related activity associated with a sidwalk shed:
+The following methodology was used to determine construction-related activity associated with a sidewalk shed:

 * Initial sidewalk shed permits that were issued no more than two years after the most recent NB, ALT1, or Demo permit (initial or renewal) at the same building